 Because video audiences are continuing to grow at a rapid pace, there has never been a better time to pursue the business model of creating and selling videos online.
 The first step to setting up an online video store is to determine exactly what it is you want to sell and then to set the pricing of your content.

 The price you charge is one of the most important decisions you make as a business owner.
 Setting a price that is too high or too low may limit your business growth.
 At worst, it could cause serious problems for your sales and cash flow.
 Ask people to pay too much for your product and they will stop buying.
-If you ask them to pay too little, your customers assume your product is poor quality.
+If you ask them to pay too little, your customers assume your product is of poor quality.
 An “optimum price” factors in all your costs and maximizes your margins while remaining attractive to customers.

-Pricing your product usually involves considering certain key factors: determining your target customer, tracking how much competitors are charging and understanding the relationship between quality and price.
+Pricing your product usually involves considering certain key factors: determining your target customer, tracking how much competitors are charging, and understanding the relationship between quality and price.
 The good news is you have a great deal of flexibility in how you set your prices; however, that’s also the bad news.

 The price you charge is one of the most important decisions you make as a business owner.
 Click To Tweet

-Here’s how to set it:
+Here’s how to your pricing it: